Blaizzy/Neptune-Catalyst/README.md

 # Neptune-Catalyst

-In this repo you will learn how to save all you catalyst experiment metadata to Neptune at every level of your experiment.
+In this repo you will learn how to save all you catalyst experiment metadata to Neptune at every 'scope' of your experiment.

 I have to examples to show you:
  - A basic example -> basic.py